 Mediation involves a third party mediator who meets with and assists couples in reaching an agreement regarding any domestic disputes they may be having.
 All counties in South Carolina require mediation in any contested family court case, such as divorce, child custody, property division or alimony.
 Mediation is completely confidential and can’t be used against you in Court.
 The mediator’s role is not to decide what is best for the parties, but to facilitate discussion and dialog between the parties to help them work through the issues and hopefully reach an agreement.

-Our Certified Mediator and Divorce Lawyer is there to listen and assist the parties in their decision making.
+Our Certified Mediator and Divorce Lawyer has over 25 years of legal experience and is there to listen and assist the parties in their decision making.
 However, the parties are the ones who decide what their agreement will be.
 Our Certified Mediator and Divorce Lawyer can meet with both parties in the same room or can travel back and forth between the parties, whichever the parties are most comfortable with.
 The amount of time that it takes to mediate a can depends on the parties comfort level and the issues involved.

 We offer mediation services in family law matters including:

 - Division of marital property

 Working with our trained and Certified Family Court Mediator can be a more economical and amicable solution to resolve family law matters such as child custody, property division, and alimony.
 It’s always worth a try to consider mediation if you feel willing to compromise with your spouse to settle your legal disputes.
 Finding common ground with your spouse is the ultimate goal of mediation.
 Some reasonable give and take is necessary for mediation to work.
 It can be helpful for both parties to listen to the other’s point of view, especially if there are children or custody is an issue.
 As mediation can make the court process a lot less stressful and scary for any children involved, this alone can make mediation a more attractive alternative.